dominic-fischer/A-Sky-of-Word-Clouds/README.md

 [Click here to play!](https://fishm4n.pythonanywhere.com/)
 ---
 ## The Idea
-The idea was to create a guessing game that introduces the player to the world’s linguistic diversity in a fun and visually appealing way.
+A guessing game that introduces the player to the world’s linguistic diversity in a fun and visually appealing way.
 Being presented with a wide variety of languages of many different language families and written in many different scripts, the player explores the similarities and differences within and across the boundaries of language families.